 For full descriptions of these projects please click on the links below.

-This project is a partnership between the University of Massachusetts Lowell (UML) and the Fishing Partnership Support Services (FPSS), a nonprofit organization that promotes the health and well-being of commercial fishing workers and their families across New England.
-Using a Community-based participatory research (CBPR) approach formative research will be conducted to inform the eventual development of relevant interventions to prevent and reduce opioid use disorders among fishing industry workers.
+This project is a partnership between the University of Massachusetts Lowell (UMass Lowell) and the Fishing Partnership Support Services (FPSS), a nonprofit organization that promotes the health and well-being of commercial fishing workers and their families across New England.
+A Community-based participatory research (CBPR) approach was conducted and findings will be used to inform the development of relevant interventions to prevent and reduce opioid use disorders among fishing industry workers.

 Changes in the way we work: the non-standard workday and worker and family health

 CPH-NEW researchers Jennifer Cavallari, ScD and Alicia Dugan Ph.D. of UConn Health Center were awarded a grant entitled, "Changes in the way we work: the non-standard workday and worker and family health" from the Robert Wood Johnson Foundation.

 This 2.5 year study will look at the health impacts of extended and irregular workdays on workers and their families.
 Says Co-principal Investigator Jennifer Cavallari, “A Total Worker Health approach recognizes that work affects health and well-being for workers, their families and the wider community.
 We wanted to explore that.
 We’re planning assess community factors such as volunteerism and community engagement that can be impacted by irregular and extended work hours.”